avaxcadabra/nft-mint/README.md

 To do this, just create a new network

-In metamsk app : parameters > network > create a new network
+In metamsk app: parameters > network > create a new network

 Fill with the information of your new subnet

-- ✅ Network Name : myfactory
+- ✅ Network Name: myfactory
-- ✅ New URL RPC : put the RPC URL information given when you deploy your subnet
+- ✅ New URL RPC: put the RPC URL information given when you deploy your subnet
-- ✅ Chain ID : the number you put on Chain ID
+- ✅ Chain ID: the number you put on Chain ID
-- ✅ Symbol of token : the ticker of you token
+- ✅ Symbol of token: the ticker of you token

 Then save